Rishitamamidipalli/Handwritten_digits_and_charecters_recognization/README.md

 # Technologies Used:
 1. Convolutional Neural Network (CNN)
 2. Libraries: Pandas,Numpy,sklearn,Tensorflow,CV2,Keras,streamlit
-2. Streamlit:Streamlit:Streamlit is an open-source Python library for creating interactive web apps for data science and machine learning projects easily
+2. Streamlit: Streamlit is an open-source Python library for creating interactive web apps for data science and machine learning projects easily

 # How to execute code
 1. First download the dataset from kaggle and add the path to the Pre_processing.py and then run that file you will get test_x.npy,train_x.npy,test_y.npy,train_y.npy which are numpy files whereour preprocessed data is stored.